the-teachingRSE-project/competencies/competencies.md

     Greater trained focus on reusability/sharing but likely not part of the project aims.& May be looking to develop reusable shareable outputs but likely case-by-case basis.
 Need easy resources.& Focus on quality and practices, reusability/packaging driven by project needs and spec.& Should provide policies on sharing and reuse of software.
-May be driven by funder requirements/policies.
+May be driven by requirements/policies of the funding agency.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWLC&
-    It's down to you to manage the complete lifecycle, if you move on, what will happen to the code?&
+    It's down to you to manage the complete life-cycle, if you move on, what will happen to the code?&
-    More support with a team but do they have awareness/expertise of managing the lifecycle?
-What is the "bus factor"?& Even when working alone, team infrastructure and tooling can be vital in supporting the lifecycle and supporting sustainability.& As previous but with a large codebase, how many people know about each part?
+    More support with a team but do they have awareness/expertise of managing the life-cycle?
+What is the "bus factor"?& Even when working alone, team infrastructure and tooling can be vital in supporting the life-cycle and supporting sustainability.& As previous but with a large codebase, how many people know about each part?
-      Need to think about coherent lifecycle management across the team - generally a key part of RSE team expertise.&
+      Need to think about coherent life-cycle management across the team - generally a key part of RSE team expertise.&
     Support for training important.
 Organization may also provide site licences for e.g. management tools.